Bjørn Nørgaard: Human Wall

 "The Human Wall", created in 1981-82 for the Guggenheim Museum in New York, brings together a series of historically recognisable figures juxtaposed with some more modern ones, including Nørgaard's daughter in jeans, her hands in her pockets.
 They include the 3,000-year-old snake women from Czechoslovakia, the ape man from India in Uncle Sam's top hat, the Indian elephant woman, the Maya woman, Greek sculptures and a Matisse figure.
 The work was also exhibited for a number of years in the Danish National Gallery and is now to be moved to the Horsens Art Museum in Jutland.

 Thor's Tower

-Standing 26.5 metres high, "Thor's Tower" (1986), strategically located close to Høje Taastrup's bus station, is Scandinavia's tallest sculpture.
+Standing 26.5 metres high, "Thor's Tower" (1986), strategically located close to Høje Taastrup railway station, is Scandinavia's tallest sculpture.
 It consists of many different materials including some 20,000 glazed tiles, granite figures, grey and white concrete facing as well as various metals and coloured glass.
 The neon tubes encircling the central pillar shine at night.
 Inspired by Nordic mythology, the sculpture relies on the connection between Taarup's historic relationship with the god Thor.